-The exact matching problem has been extensively considered in the literature [19, 6, 17, 16, 20, 22, 21, 13], even though it can theoretically be solved using the general techniques of secure multi-party computation [10].
-The motivation for giving specialized solutions to it is that they are more efficient than those that follow from the above-mentioned general techniques.
+The exact matching problem has been extensively considered in the literature [19, 4, 16, 15, 20, 22, 21, 11], even though it can theoretically be solved using the general techniques of secure multi-party computation [8].
+The motivation for giving these specialized solutions to it is that they are more efficient than those that follow from the above-mentioned general techniques.
 This is also our motivation in considering approximate pattern matching even though it too is a special case of the general secure multi-party computation problem.
 Unlike exact pattern matching that produces "yes" and "no" answers, approximate pattern matching measures the difference between the two targets, and produces a score to indicate how different the two targets are.
 The metrics used to measure the difference usually are heuristic and are application-dependent.
-For example, in image template matching [14, 18], $\sum{i=1}^{n} (a_i - b_i)^2$ and $\sum{i=1}^{n} |a_i - b_i|$ are used to measure the difference between two sequences a and b.
-In DNA sequence matching [15], edit distance [2] makes more sense than the above measurements; edit distance measures the cost of transforming one given sequence to another given sequence, and its special case, longest common subsequence is used to measure how similar two sequences are.
+For example, in image template matching [12, 17], $\sum{i=1}^{n} (a_i - b_i)^2$ and $\sum{i=1}^{n} |a_i - b_i|$ are often used to measure the difference between two sequences a and b.
+In DNA sequence matching [13], edit distance [1, 5] makes more sense than the above measurements; edit distance measures the cost of transforming one given sequence to another given sequence, and its special case, longest common subsequence is used to measure how similar two sequences are.

-The actual practice of remote database access does not all fit into the same model we described in the above SDA formulation.
+The practical motivations of remote database access do not all point to the model we described in the above SDA formulation.
 For example, in some situations, Bob's database could be proprietary whereas in some others it could be public (in either case the protocol should reveal nothing to Bob about Alice's query).
 The "proprietary" nature of a database might make the solution more difficult because Alice should not be able to know more information than the response to her query.
-There is also another practical framework, within which Alice uses Bob to store a (suitable disguised) version of her private database (a form of outsourcing) and whose solutions could be much different.
-Based on these various practical variants of the problem, we have investigated four SDA models, and defined a class of SDA problems for each model according to the metrics we use for approximate pattern matching.
+There is also another practical framework, within which Alice uses Bob to store a (suitably disguised) version of her private database (a form of outsourcing), and for such a framework the solutions could be quite different.
+Based on these variants of the problem, we have investigated four SDA models, and defined a class of SDA problems for each model according to the metrics we use for approximate pattern matching.
 Of course the difficulties of the problems are not the same for the different metrics, and so far we have solved a subset of those problems.
 A summary of our results is listed below (the results are stated more precisely in Section 4, and the models are defined in Section 3 - in the meantime see Figure 1 in that section for a summary of each model).